Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 • Tracks the outcomes after turning features on or off for the user segment

-• Collects feedback from users
+• Proactively collects feedback from users

 Based on goals and user feedback, the architecture chooses one of the variants as the winner and applies it to all users, and rolls the other back.